authzed/spicedb/docs/spicedb.md

       --datastore-bootstrap-overwrite                                         overwrite any existing data with bootstrap data (this can be quite slow)
       --datastore-bootstrap-timeout duration                                  maximum duration before timeout for the bootstrap data to be written (default 10s)
       --datastore-conn-max-lifetime-jitter duration                           waits rand(0, jitter) after a connection is open for max lifetime to actually close the connection (default: 20% of max lifetime, 30m for CockroachDB)
+      --datastore-conn-param stringToString                                   engine-specific connection options appended to the connection URI built from datastore-host (e.g. "sslmode=require" for postgres, "tls=true" for mysql) (default [])
       --datastore-conn-pool-read-healthcheck-interval duration                amount of time between connection health checks in a remote datastore's connection pool (default 30s)
       --datastore-conn-pool-read-max-idletime duration                        maximum amount of time a connection can idle in a remote datastore's connection pool (default 30m0s)
       --datastore-conn-pool-read-max-lifetime duration                        maximum amount of time a connection can live in a remote datastore's connection pool (default 30m0s)